 Eligibility.
 Candidates for the Range Youth Awards (Achievement Award and Youth Forum) can be anybody living in Alberta who is of age between 14 and 21 years.
 It is not necessary that they belong to any club or association.
 If they are members of a 4-H club or any other association it is not required of them to attend the 4-H club Annual Conservation Camp or take "Range Management" at that camp.

-Even though these awards are open to any youth in Alberta, generally, the selection is made from the group of youths who take the "Range Management" course at the 4-H Club Annual Conservation Camp in one year and report back in the following year on their activities relating to range management in particular and conservation in general.
+Even though these awards are open to any youth in Alberta, generally, the selection is made from the group of youths who attend the Southern Alberta Youth Range Days or take the "Range Management" course at the 4-H Club Annual Conservation Camp in one year and report back in the following year on their activities relating to range management in particular and conservation in general.

 Qualifications.
-The candidate should have the basic knowledge about range management and also should have done some extension work of disseminating that knowledge to the neighborhood community.
-The youths attending the 4- H Club Annual Conservation Camp are encouraged to take up small projects of their own in their communities and make a collection of all grasses, poisonous plants, weeds and shrubs in their areas.
+The candidate should have the basic knowledge about range management and should have done some extension work of disseminating knowledge to the neighborhood community.
+The youths attending the Southern Alberta Youth Range Days or 4- H Club Annual Conservation Camp are encouraged to take up small projects of their own in their communities.

 Method of Selection.
+The Southern Alberta Youth Range Days camp is held during the 3rd week in July.
+The camp attendees must complete a workbook, do plant ID quizzes and learn about range management via a Mock Ranch Plan project.
 The 4-H Club Annual Conservation Camp is held in the month of August each year.
 The camp offers five courses (Timber, Range, Fish & Wildlife, Water & Soil Conservation or Management).
 Each 4-H Club member can choose two of the subjects offered and they stay with the instructor for two days.
-For 1-1/2 days, basic instruction is given indoors and outdoors, and films and slides are also shown.
-One afternoon they go out on a field trip.
+For 1-1/2 days, basic instruction is given indoors and outdoors and one afternoon they go out on a field trip.
 At the close of camp a short test is given on range management including identification of some grasses, forbs, and poisonous plants.
 When they return home after camp, they are encouraged to collect grasses, forbs and poisonous plants in their area; to take up projects relating to range management; and to tell others in their community about the principles and practices of range management.

 Selection Committee.
-The Alberta Chairman of the Range Youth Program will maintain a standing committee which may include two members from the Alberta Government Department responsible for administering the 4-H program.
+The Alberta Chairman of the Range Youth Program will maintain a standing committee which may include members from the Alberta Government Department.

-Generally, during the month of September, the committee takes the results of tests conducted in the previous year and the reports of their activities from August to August of that year and selects the candidates for the awards (North, Central and South) giving about 1/3 value for the results of the test and 2/3 value for the activities (projects, talks, write-ups, displays at fairs, and plant collection) carried out during the year.

 42